Skip to content

 return rotated

-_, thresh = cv2.threshold(gray, thresh_value, 255, cv2.THRESH_BINARY)
+_, th = cv2.threshold(img_cv_gray, int(fixed_thresh), 255, cv2.THRESH_BINARY)

-return thresh
+return th

 def main():